Geodefi/Portal-Eth/contracts/Portal/modules/Readme.md

 ### When Derisked?

 We derisk the Request when validators are processed, with the latest price for the derivative.
 This is the correct approach since we `realize` the price at this exact point by increasing the cumulative claimable gETH.
 However, we would need to insert an unbound for loop through `realized` requests, when a `processValidators` operation is finalized which we cannot, nor should.
-So we have came up with a logic that will allow stakers to maintain their profitablity without distrupting the 'derisk' moment.
+So we have came up with a logic that will allow stakers to maintain their profitability without disrupting the 'derisk' moment.

 - We keep track `realizedPrice`.
 - We derisk the queue on `processValidators` by increasing the cumulative gETH that can be claimed.